 Matthew Lewis, 28, will likely avoid a prison term when he faces sentencing before Judge David Bortner in September, according to the assistant district attorney handling the case.

 "He’s probably going to be getting probation, with counseling and other restrictions for his supervision period," Elizabeth Pitts, a prosecutor in the Chester County District Attorney's office, said.

 The crimes occurred while in Nottingham.
 He faced two sets of charges, each related to a young camper.
 Both victims were roughly 11 years old at the time of the crimes.
 According to the court documents, Lewis, on separate occasions, isolated each of the boys and asked to see his genitalia:

 When they were alone, the defendant then told the victim that he had a cousin that was the approximate age of the victim and that relative was concerned about the size of his penis.
 The defendant asked the victim to show the defendant his penis so he (the defendant) could measure and compare it to his concerned cousin's penis.

 Lewis pleaded guilty June 15 to the lone felony count against him, endangering the welfare of children, and three first-degree misdemeanors, including corruption of minors, and criminal solicitation and indecent assault of a person less than 13 years old.
 Seven related misdemeanor charges were withdrawn.

 The indecent assault conviction requires Lewis to undergo an evaluation by the Sexual Offenders Assessment Board to determine if he is a sexually violent predator under Megan's Law.

-At a special meeting held Dec.
+At a held Dec.
 22, 2011, Superintendent Alan Lonoconus told parents that state law prohibited any action against an employee based on mere suspicions, and that at one point the allegations were deemed unfounded.